adityaSR-uwc/fabric/graph_extraction.md

      - Expand into relevant columns (e.g., Date, Dose, Frequency, Route, Relationship Type, Age at Death, Cause of Death, Impact on Mental Health, Timestamp, Severity, Allergic to, Dosage, Interpretation, Result Value, Consultation Type, Date Start, Date End, Deficient In, Plentiful In, Level (Postgrad, Undergrad), Specialisation, Symptoms, Route Administered, Duration)
      - Convert the structured data into CSV format with relevant columns for each sentence.
    - Ensure that only relevant columns are included for each sentence.
+   - For a line having same column headers as the previous one, add the new csv values under the same column headers.

 <|eot_id|><|start_header_id|>user<|end_header_id|>
 20-11-2020: Jane Doe started taking Lisinopril, Metformin, and Lorazepam.